EdCheatah/EdCheatah/README.md

 - 👋 Hi, I’m @EdCheatah
-- 👀 I’m interested in explore the internet
+- 👀 I’m interested in explore the internet :D
-- 🌱 I’m currently learning to program
+- 🌱 I’m currently programming
-- 💞️ I’m looking to collaborate on the best work
+- 💞️ I’m looking to collaborate on the best work!!!
-- 📫 How to reach me: DISCORD @edsaru_
+- 📫 How to reach me: DISCORD: @edsaru_ LinkedIn: linkedin.com/in/edcheatah/

 <!---
 EdCheatah/EdCheatah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.